Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

 # Introduction<a name="introduction"></a>

 [BXIndustry](https://demo.bxgeneric.org/) is a unique demo in that it allows demonstrators to bootstrap DaVinci demonstrations!
 It allows demo-ers to tailor the skins to highlight a number of DaVinci flows that they have developed or will be developing.
-There are many different industry verticals which can be cloned and adapted on Glitch to tailor to your prospect or customer for a more personalized demo in the field.
+There are many different industry verticals which can be cloned and adapted to tailor to your prospect or customer for a more personalized demo in the field.

-The following verticals are available in Glitch for your to remix:
+The following verticals are available in BXIndustry:

 1. [Generic](https://demo.bxgeneric.org/generic) - Formerly BXGeneric
 2. [Airlines](https://demo.bxgeneric.org/airline)